banditen/cosos-ai/README.md

-# COSOS — The Engine Room That Runs With You
+# Cosos — The Engine Room That Runs With You

-**Set up your command center in 15 minutes.
-Get your first insight immediately.**
+**Create custom business dashboards in minutes using natural language.**

 Know if you're winning, every single day.